Call it what you like –

 Advanced Wound and Trauma Supplies

-This is where a more advanced level of survival medical training comes in handy.
+This is where more advanced survival medical training comes in handy.

-But in a survival situation, it may be your responsibility to treat these injuries to the best of your ability.
+But in a survival situation, you may be responsible for treating these injuries to the best of your ability.

 - Nitrile gloves, 4+ pairs